None of the disease-modifying therapies

-Women are advised to stop DMT for the appropriate period of time specific to that agent (Kaisey et al., 2018
+Females are advised to stop their DMT for the appropriate period of time specific to that agent (Kaisey et al., 2018

-Recent studies have reported that stopping natalizumab and/or fingolimod prior to pregnancy is associated with increased risk of relapse during pregnancy, but this observation may be confounded by the possibility that women with more active disease, who are at increased risk for relapse anyway, would be more likely to use these particular medications (Alroughani, et al., 2018
+Recent studies reported that stopping natalizumab and/or fingolimod prior to pregnancy is associated with increased risk of relapse during pregnancy, but this observation may be confounded by the possibility that females with more active disease would be more likely to use these particular medications (Alroughani, et al., 2018

 ).
 Also stopping these agents has been reported to produce “rebound” disease activity (Das et al., 2018